Bake or Break

 New to BAKE or BREAK?
 Start Here!

-This Blueberry Peach Crisp combines two summer favorites in a quick and easy crisp.
+This peach blueberry crisp combines two summer favorites in a quick and easy crisp.
 Just add ice cream for a perfect summertime dessert!

 Blueberry Peach Crisp served with ice cream

-This Blueberry Peach Crisp is no exception.
 Sweet blueberries and peaches are such a great flavor combination.
-Add in a little bit of lemon juice to balance all that sweetness, then top that with a nutty streusel topping and you’re going to be in fruity dessert heaven!
+Add in a little bit of lemon juice to balance all that sweetness, then finish with a nutty streusel topping and you’re going to be in fruity dessert heaven!

-The nuts in the topping are optional if you prefer not to use them, but I think they’re pretty fantastic for a nice crunch and a bit of extra flavor that goes oh-so-well with the other flavors in this Blueberry Peach Crisp.
+The nuts in the topping are optional if you prefer not to use them, but I think they’re pretty fantastic for a nice crunch and a bit of extra flavor that goes oh-so-well with the other flavors in this peach blueberry crisp.
 I most often use pecans because that’s what I’m most likely to have in my kitchen, but feel free to use hazelnuts, almonds, or another favorite.

+• Fragrant, fresh peaches.
+Is there anything better?
+Juicy, sun-ripened peaches are one of the highlights of the summer season and they really shine in this peach blueberry crisp recipe.
 (Love baking with peaches?
-Try my Peach Hand Pies, Peach Shortbread Cookies, or Ginger Pecan Peach Cobbler next!)
+Try my Peach Hand Pies, Peach Shortbread Cookies, or Ginger Pecan Peach Cobbler too!)

 Overhead view of Blueberry Peach Crisp in baking dish and on dessert plate with vanilla ice cream